salrashid123/gce_metadata_server/README.md

 runs on a non-privleged port (default: 18080) and optionally uses a gcloud cli wrapper to recall the current contexts/configurations for the access_token and optional live project user-defined metadata.
 You do not have to use the gcloud CLI wrapper code and simply elect to return a static access_token or metadata.

-You can run the emulator either directloy on your laptop or within a docker container running locally as well.
+You can run the emulator either:
+1.  directly on your laptop
+2.  within a docker container running locally.

 ### Running the metadata server directly